phpbb/documentation/development/extensions/tutorial_basics.rst

 extra
 -----

-This section can contain virtually any arbitrary data according to the composer-specification.
+This section can contain virtually any arbitrary data according to the composer specification.
 However, phpBB requires two special entries in this array for extensions:

 .. csv-table::
    :header: "Field", "Content"
    :delim: |

-   ``display-name`` | "The name of your extension, e.g.: Acme Demo Extension."
+   ``display-name`` | "The name of your extension, e.g. Acme Demo Extension."
    ``soft-require`` | "The minimum-stability version of phpBB required by the extension.
 In this case we require any 3.1 version, which is done by prefixing it with a ``~``: ``""phpbb/phpbb"": ""~3.1""``."